mortadaNotGenius/Sparta-Client/Extractor Commands NBTs.md

-use this site to converte your structure to mcfunction commands
+use this site to converte your structure to mcfunction commands Enable only this option

 https://mcbe-essentials.github.io/structure-to-function/
 ![Screenshot (267)](https://user-images.githubusercontent.com/101429553/172379690-0185d370-ab28-4121-8aba-985daef78a2b.png)